TLabAltoh/TLabWebViewVR-XRInteractionToolkit-2022/README.md

 <uses-permission android:name="ANDROID.PERMISSION.INTERNET"/> <!-- Missing !! -->
 ```

-### Issue 3 (After updating the repository, the built app crashes)

-The specific cause of this problem is still unknown.
-Please delete the build cache (``` root/Library/Bee ```) and try building again.

-### The policy has been changed to manage libraries in the repository as submodules

-- Commit ``` f26c332 ``` If you cloned the project before, please clone the repository again.
+### Module Management Policy Modified
-- Use ``` git submodule update --init ``` to adjust the commit of the submodule to the version recommended by the project.
+The policy has been changed to manage libraries in the repository as submodules after commit ``` 4a7a833 ```.
+Please run ``` git submodule update --init ``` to adjust the commit of the submodule to the version recommended by the project.

 </details>